Frequently Asked Questions

 Asbestos was commonly used in homes in New York and throughout the United States from the early 1900s through the 1970s.
 It was widely used in a variety of construction materials, including insulation, flooring, ceiling tiles, and pipe coverings, due to its durability, fire resistance, and insulating properties.

 Asbestos-containing materials (ACMs) continued to be used in some construction products in the 1980s, although their use decreased significantly due to increased awareness of the health hazards associated with asbestos exposure.
-In 1989, the U.S. Environmental Protection Agency (EPA) issued a ban
+In 1989, the U.S. Environmental Protection Agency (EPA) issued a ban on the manufacture, importation, processing, and distribution of most asbestos-containing products in the United States.
+However, the ban was overturned by a federal court in 1991.

 Today, the use of asbestos-containing materials is heavily regulated in the United States, and the handling, removal, and disposal of asbestos materials are subject to strict guidelines and regulations to protect the public and workers from exposure.
 If you are concerned about asbestos in your home in New York or anywhere else, it is advisable to contact a qualified asbestos professional to conduct an inspection and assessment.